TonyM1958/FoxESS-Cloud/README.md

 + api_key and system_id are optional and allows you to select the system data is uploaded to (where you have more than 1 registered system)
 + today = True is optional and sets the day to today instead of yesterday

+## pvoutput.sh

+The file pvoutput.sh is a shell command file that runs set_pvoutput() to upload data.
+This builds on the python libraries above to upload a days data.
+Optional parameters are:

++ $1 = the path to the folder containing foxess.py and private.py with the user credentials required.
+Default is the current directory
++ $2 = True to upload partial data for today.
+The default is False and uploads data from yesterday
++ $3 = Device serial number, if you have more than 1 device in your Fox ESS account.
+Leave blank if you only have 1 inverter

-The file pvoutput.sh is a shell command file runs set_pvoutput() to upload data.
-You can add a path to the command line to run in a location containing foxess.py and private.py files with specific credentials.
-You can also check if you can run this command by opening terminal and running 'python -h' to check if the python interpreter is available.
+You can check if you can run this command in your environment by opening a shell and running 'python -h' to check if the python interpreter is available.
+If it is not, you may need to install it.

+This file can be run, for example, on a schedule to regularly upload data